schemar/taverna-to-hadoop/README.md

     * Click on "Run"
     * Now the compiler will compile the workflow into a series of Hadoop jobs
          * It will convert the workflow to a linear list of map and reduce jobs
-         * will create a class in the package "de.tuberlin.schenck.taverna_to_hadoop.generated" (See above.
+         * It will create a class in the package "de.tuberlin.schenck.taverna_to_hadoop.generated" (See above.
 There will be a NullpointerException if you did not create the package)
          * It will package that class into a runnable .jar file
          * Please note that this is no "Uberjar", meaning the dependencies are not packaged into the jar.
 If you want to create an Uberjar to use with Hadoop, do the following:
              * In Eclipse, right click on the newly generated class file (in this case "de.tuberlin.schenck.taverna_to_hadoop.generated.MultipleWorkFlows.java")